 When an agent says a home is “clean”, they mean it is ready to move in.
 When I say clean, I mean that the kitchen and bathrooms are remodeled or, at least, updated, the paint on the walls is fresh and the floors are in great shape.
-I usually mean that there is central AC, the pipes are copper and the roof is in good shape.
+I usually mean that there is central AC, the pipes are copper which have been recently repaired with a metal pipe bender and the roof is in good shape.
 The home smells good, looks good and is uncluttered.
 Your average Joe or Josette should feel like they can just move right in, that moment.

 And your point?

 I’m getting there!
 Amongst the lookers there is always someone who whips out a calculator and figures the price per square foot.
 And, unless I am a major fixer or a large house, I get the down the nose comment- “this is a very high price per square foot.”

 I admit- this comment drives me insane, but it is a valid point of view.
 It’s just not valid for every house or every buyer.